Cipscis/base-package/README.md

 Once you have an initial version of your package ready to push, you will want to update the `version` attribute of your `package.json` file to `"1.0.0"`.
 See [Semantic Versioning](https://semver.org/spec/v2.0.0.html) for more information on version numbers.

-Then, you can tag that commit with `1.0.0` and run `npm install github:<account-name>/<package-name>#semver:^1.x` to install the package in other projects.

 You should also update the `CHANGELOG.md` file to describe your changes.
 This is particularly important after your initial 1.0.0 version.

-This project creates five npm tasks:

-* `server`
-* `build`
-* `watch`
-* `start`
-* `test`

-Usually, you will just want to run `npm start`.
-This will run both the `server` and `watch` tasks simultaneously.

-The `server` task runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).

-The `build` task compiles CSS files using [gulp-sass](https://www.npmjs.com/package/gulp-sass) and bundles JavaScript using [webpack-stream](https://www.npmjs.com/package/webpack-stream).

-The `watch` task first runs the `build` task, then watches the relevant directories and reruns the `build` task if it sees any changes.

-The `test` task runs any configured test suites using [Jasmine](https://jasmine.github.io/).
+Then, you can tag that commit with `1.0.0` and run `npm install github:cipscis/base-package#semver:1.x` to install the package in other projects.

 ## Structure

 ### Frontend assets

 By default, your package consists of a single file.
 This is called `main.js`, but you can change it.
-If you do, make sure you update the `browser` property in your `package.json` file.
+If you do, make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
+If your package doesn't need to be run in a browser, you should change this property to [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main).

 Additional files can be included in your package by adding them to the [`files`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#files) array in your `package.json` file.

-Assets such as CSS and JavaScript are contained in `./docs/assets`.
+Assets such as CSS and JavaScript are contained in `/docs/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

-The `docs/assets/js` folder contains a `src` folder and a `dist` folder.
+The `/docs/assets/js` folder contains a `src` folder and a `dist` folder.
 The JavaScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `./docs/assets/js/src/main.js`.
+By default, Webpack is configured to look for a single entry point at `/docs/assets/js/src/main.js`.

 ### Backend assets

-The Node.js server run using [Express](https://expressjs.com/) has its files inside the `./server` directory.
-By default, this just runs a static http server that serves files in the `./docs` directory, but it can be extended to add additional functionality.
+The Node.js server run using [Express](https://expressjs.com/) has its files inside the `/server` directory.
+By default, this just runs a static http server that serves files in the `/docs` directory, but it can be extended to add additional functionality.

 This server only runs locally, so any additional functionality will not be available on GitHub Pages.